hydpy-dev/hydpy/hydpy/docs/rst/HydPy-Evap.rst

 HydPy-Evap
 ==========

-The "HydPy-Evap" model family aims to calculate different kinds of reference, potential, or actual evapo(transpi)ration.
-The implemented application models work as stand-alone models but are primarily thought to be used as submodels by main models like |lland_v1|.
+The HydPy-Evap model family aims to calculate different kinds of reference, potential, or actual evapo(transpi)ration.
+The implemented application models work as stand-alone models but are primarily thought to be used as submodels by main models like
+|lland_dd|.

 Available models: